1793 Penny Value Checker: Errors List & No Mint Mark Worth

 3. 1793 Penny Planchet Flaws

 Planchet flaws appear frequently on 1793 pennies due to primitive copper refining methods during the Mint’s first operational year.
-These manufacturing imperfections create unique characteristics on individual coins.
+The copper planchets were imported from Britain, and the quality was inconsistent — contributing to the rough, granular texture seen on many surviving examples.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)